 In Year 2, testing informs teacher assessment in reading and mathematics.
 Writing is wholly assessed by the teachers and this is moderated internally, across our trust schools and beyond to ensure that assessment is accurate.
-Information about test arrangements at the end of Key Stage One is available at the link below:

 In term 5 of Year 6, pupils complete their End of Key Stage assessments.
 Reading, mathematics and GPS (Grammar, Punctuation and Spelling) are assessed by formal testing.
 This is usually in the penultimate week of Term 5.
 Pupils are prepared throughout the year for these tests and have lots of practise.

 Access arrangements for pupils with additional needs are also available, which may include additional time, readers or scribes.